Ice climbing is closed for the winter season.

 This is truly a one-of-a-kind experience in Jackson Hole!

 |Private Full Day||Guided Instruction||$375|

 |Equipment Rental||Or Bring Your Own||$5|

-The Exum Ice Park is open!
+The Exum Ice Park is closed for the winter season.

 Open Climbing Hours